 The prep team will call you one to two business days before your surgery.
 You will receive a separate call one business day before your surgery between 2 and 4pm to tell you when you should arrive (typically two to three hours before surgery).
-If you miss the call, you may call 443-481-1800 if your surgery will take place in the Hospital Pavilion North or Hospital Pavilion South.
+If you miss the call, you may call the following locations:

+Call 443-481-1800 if your surgery will take place in the North or South Hospital Pavilion.

 Call 443-481-5700 if your surgery will be in Edwards Pavilion.